Home / Kid's Health / Back-to-school stress: How to help your child cope

 “As our minds and body are supposed to be calming down in the evening, the engagement in sporting events, test preparation or social apps can keep us alert.
 These experiences may cause intense emotions making it harder to fall asleep,” Offenwanger said.

-How parents can help prep for back-to-school
+How parents can help prep teens for back-to-school

 The first thing parents can do to help their children through the back-to-school stress is to be available to listen and show empathy.

 “Caregivers should try and remember that it is a privilege to hear about what your child might be feeling,” she said.
 “We need to provide a welcoming space where our kids feel comfortable sharing their thoughts and experiences knowing that we will not dismiss or judge them.
-Telling a teenager to get over it or that it’s not a big deal may make the situation worse.’”
+Telling a teenager to get over it may make the situation worse.”

 Most kids make it through the stresses of the new school year well and settle back into their school routines.